ZacharyAllwein/towel/README.md

-Towel is a functional programming library for Rust (Just a small project I'm playing with as I'm learning haskell)
+Just a small project I'm playing with as I'm learning haskell

 ### ToDoList
 * Documentation for data structures